darkreapyre/LNN/README.md

 >**Note:** Refer to the [Troubleshooting](#troubleshooting) section for any errors that may appear in the **CloudWatch** Console.

 ### Step 3.
 Analyzing the Results
 Once the training process has successfully completed, an e-mail will be sent to the address configured during the deployment.
-To analyze the results of the testing and to determine if the trained model is production-worthy, using the same *SageMaker* instance used for the *Codebook*, navigate to the `artifacts` directory and launch the `Analysis.ipynb` notebook.
+To analyze the results of the testing and to determine if the trained model is "production-worthy", using the same *SageMaker* instance used for the *Codebook*, navigate to the `artifacts` directory and launch the `Analysis.ipynb` notebook.

 Work through the various code cells to see:
 1. Results fo the training.